ontola/argu-docs/src/browsers.md

 - Microsoft Edge
 - Brave

-We doen ook ons best om binnen andere browsers te werken (zoals Internet Explorer 11), maar die ondersteunen we officieel niet.
-Het kan daarom voorkomen dat sommige functies dan niet goed werken.
-We geven in verouderde browsers altijd een waarschuwing weer, zodat het voor gebruikers helder is dat ze een moderne browser moeten installeren om de website goed te kunnen gebruiken.
+We also do our best to work within other browsers (such as Internet Explorer 11), but we do not officially support them.
+It is therefore possible that some functions will not work properly.
+We always display a warning in outdated browsers to make it clear to users that they need to install a modern browser to use the website properly.